sreeram-dev/credit-fraud-detector/README.md

 Please run `./gradlew build` to build the project for generating the CLI tool.
 The CLI tool is path dependent on libraries and will be in the folder `build/distributions/cfd-0.1-DEMO/bin`

-Please create a symbolic link to cli tool using the following command for general usage `sudo ln -s build/distributions/cfd-0.1-DEMO/bin/cfd ~/.local/bin/cfd`.
+For distribution, Please create a symbolic link to cli tool using the following command for general usage `sudo ln -s build/distributions/cfd-0.1-DEMO/bin/cfd ~/.local/bin/cfd`.